t7reyeslua/TimelapsePi/README.md

 - Install latest Raspbian on your rPI
 - Execute `sudo raspi-config` to:
   - Enable Raspberry PI camera module
-  - Expand the filesystem in the rPI so you can make use of all its storage
+  - Expand the filesystem in the rPI so you can make use of all its storage.
+Beware that depending on the quality of your pictures and the duration of your timelapse, the rPI can run out of space.
 - Enable internet connection for your rPI

 ## Steps